Skip to content

 fraiseql init .

-Create your tables in db/schema/01_write/.
-The schema uses the Trinity pattern: a surrogate key (pk_*), a UUID/external identifier (id), and a text identifier.
-This pattern works across all databases:
+Create tables in db/schema/01_write/ using the Trinity Pattern: a surrogate key (pk_*), a UUID (id), and a text identifier.

 db/schema/01_write/tb_user.sql